vrdmv/invoice_manager/README.md

 projects to be created as well, so the user can properly organize their files.
 Further functionality that will be added to the program includes - tab with a pie chart visualizing the status of all invoices, tab to display exchange rates (api) and others.
+In order to use the program, the user has to run invoiceman_main.py.